Size and depth of monotone neural networks: interpolation and approximation: An exponential separation between the size of monotone and arbitrary threshold networks

-Finally, we show how to approximate $m$ with a general network (without weight restrictions) of polynomial size.
-To estimate the probability the graph $G({\bf p})$ has a perfect matching we can realize independent (polynomially many) copies of graphs distributed as $G({\bf p})$ and estimate the number of times a perfect matching is detected.
-To implement this idea, two issues need to be addressed: \begin{itemize} \item The use of randomness by the algorithm (our neural networks do not use randomness). \item The algorithm dealing with probability vectors in $[0,1]^{n \times n}$ that may need infinitely many bits to be represented in binary expansion. \end{itemize}
+as in \eqref{eq:harmext}.
+To implement this idea, two issues need to be addressed: \begin{itemize} \item The use of randomness by the algorithm (our neural networks do not use randomness). \item The algorithm dealing with vectors in $[0,1]^{d}$ that may need infinitely many bits to be represented in binary expansion. \end{itemize}

-We first present a randomized polynomial-time algorithm, denoted $A$, for approximating $m({\bf p})$.
+We first present a randomized polynomial-time algorithm, denoted $A$, for approximating $\hat{f}$.
 We then show how to implement it with a (deterministic) threshold network.
 Algorithm $A$ works as follows.
 Let $q(),r()$ be polynomials to be defined later.
-First, the algorithm (with input ${\bf p}$) only considers the $q(n)$ most significant bits in the binary representation of every coordinate in ${\bf p}$.
-Next it realizes $r(n)$ independent copies of $G({\bf p})$.
-It checks\footnote{We use the flow-based poly-time algorithm to decide if a bipartite graph has a perfect matching.} for each one of theses copies whether it contains a perfect matching of size $n$.
-Let $t$ be the number of times a perfect matching is detected ($t$ depends on ${\bf p}$: We omit this dependency to lighten up notation).
-The algorithm outputs $A({\bf p}) :=\frac{t}{r(n)}$.
-Clearly the running time of this algorithm is polynomial.
+First, the algorithm (with input $x$) only considers the $q(d)$ most significant bits in the binary representation of every coordinate in $x$.
+Next, it realizes $r(d)$ independent copies of $\{X^i\}_{i=1}^{r(d)} \sim X_\infty|X_0 = \tilde{x}$, and computes, using a Boolean circuit, for each one of these copies $f(X^i)$.
+The algorithm outputs $\sum\limits_{i = 1}^{r(d)}\frac{f(X^i)}{r(d)}$.
+Clearly, the running time of this algorithm is polynomial in the size of the Boolean circuit.

-Let ${\bf \widetilde{p}}$ be the vector obtained from ${\bf p}$ when considering the $q(n)$ most significant bits in each coordinate, and observe
+Let ${\widetilde{x}}$ be the vector obtained from $x$ when considering the $q(d)$ most significant bits in each coordinate, and observe